tc39/proposal-shadowrealm/explainer.md

 ## <a name='Modules'></a>Modules

 In principle, the Realm proposal does not provide the controls for the module graphs.
-Every new Realm initializes its own module graph, while any invocation to `Realm.prototype.importBinding()` method, or by using `import()` when evaluating code inside the realm through wrapped functions, will populate this module graph.
+Every new Realm initializes its own module graph, while any invocation to `Realm.prototype.importValue()` method, or by using `import()` when evaluating code inside the realm through wrapped functions, will populate this module graph.
 This is analogous to same-domain iframes, and VM in nodejs.

 However, the [Compartments](https://github.com/tc39/proposal-compartments) proposal plans to provide the low level hooks to control the module graph per Realm.
 This is one of the intersection semantics between the two proposals.